A pause before Balaclava? Prof. Prodyut Das

 As the fictitious Chief Designer is walking his dog or sitting quietly on an overturned flower pot in his garden smoking his pipe, waiting, like his dog, for his dinner the following could be his line of swirling thoughts:

 “We always have a problem with the bloody engines- Marut, Kiran, Sitara, Tejas, AMCA.
-For the AMCA India’s safest and best engine is the Kaveri about which there is a fair chance we can get to 53kN /82 kN if we let the Private sector chaps to develop the “full Monty” manufacturing and assembly experience.
+For the AMCA India’s safest and best engine is the Kaveri about which there is a fair chance we can get to 53kN /82 kN with the present design if we let the Private sector chaps to develop the “full Monty” manufacturing and assembly experience.
 Turbo machinery love the skilled touch.
 Cut your coat according to your cloth, they say so the AMCA specification must lie within the limits set by the Kaveri .
-Just in case I have to finally use something else as an alternative, we must have a configuration that allows for quick change of the supplier of the engines without having to tear the bloody design apart as with the ADA AMCA configuration.
+Just in case I have to finally use something else as an alternative, we must have an aircraft configuration that allows for quick change of the supplier of the engines without having to tear the bloody design apart as with the ADA AMCA configuration.
 We don’t want to be held at ransom by anybody- French, Russian or the US.
 The TsAGI developed “Ponton” concept of the MiG 29 and Su 30 MKI is great for that and as a bonus I can copy the control runs and a lot of the details of the equipment layout to save time.
 I wonder if the Su 57 is a stealth version of the MKI, … worth a think.
 Problem is that bare front face of the AL-31 must show up on Radar like a squadron of Hawks and bang goes your RCS.
 Hmm….
 Wait a minute the Yanks used meshes in the direct flow intake approach on their first stealth aircraft the F 117.
 I can try that and since the first MiG 29s had debris doors maybe I can combine the two ideas to get a retractable RCS grid- you know… use the screens only when approaching Sokonikoff’s point.
 Hmmm… Damn, there is icing and it occurs most in our tropics and that too in a band between 5000 and 6000 mts.
 Higher you don’t get icing but contrails blow stealth and requires expensive correction.
 Must talk to that fellow in LRDE to see what size of mesh we need for L band/ Ku band RCS and must talk to the Commandant of ASTE if he can rig up some test on a MiG 29 perhaps.
 Also talk to the Air HQ and see what they think about operating altitudes, them buggers will kick like a pack of mules of course but it is their bloody life at stake……Hmmm … of course we must look at the Northrop YF 23 -it has that lovely “s” inlet as well as the Boeing YF 32 … both have “robust” stealth and long “naturally stealth” inlets- no sense in re- inventing the wheel… How about a MiG 29 with the YF 23 engine arrangement… and I can use the Canberra’s engine mount structure to speed up things.
 No harm in having a look at it anyway.
 They may still have a few “Cat D” Canberra airframes in Agra.
 Any way does Air HQ even KNOW a minimum figure of how much stealth is required-except of course they will probably ask for 100% and all aspect in azimuth and elevation.
 Can’t ever give all aspect stealth …. they better educate me as how to do it if they want 100%…it would be nice if I could rig up a Su 30 with a full YF 23 style “S” inlet and see how the RCS is reduced.
 How much effort would that cost, I wonder It would be cheaper at the long run because I would have hard data to incorporate NOW and thus avoid expensive,” tear down” rework ten years down the line when it is damn difficult to handle all the cascading of changes as has happened with the other project.
 I don’t know where I put that bloody sketch of a non- super cruising 5th generation- actually a 2/5 generation concept that I made.
 Let’s go inside and have another search.
 At this stage our hero is bawled out by his wife for ignoring her third call to dinner and comes in blinking like an idiot and looking very contrite to avoid further trouble.

 In the above fictionalization of the “Fuzzy start” process of using soft knowledge and copying- actually looking around, thinking and then looking around again to coming up with the “shape” of the aeroplane I have tried to indicate the need